 All LCC students have an identification number, called a ctcLink ID number, also referred to as 'EMPLID' in the ctcLink system.
 This is a nine-digit number assigned when you are admitted, and is printed on your ID card.
 Your Lower Columbia College ID card serves as your library card and gives you free transportation on River Cities Transit buses, free access to the Computer Lab, entry into the Fitness Center, Learning Commons and Test Proctoring Center.
 It also entitles you to free admission to LCC-sponsored plays, concerts, sporting events and other activities.

 Lost items can be turned into the Lost and Found in the Security Office downstairs in the Student Center.
 All items are kept until the end of each quarter and then disposed of, if not claimed.
-See below for contact and other important information.

 Parking is provided for LCC students on a first-come, first-served basis in the major parking lots surrounding the campus.
 To park on campus, display an official parking decal on the vehicle.
 Pick one up at Cashiering when you pay your tuition and fees, or after paying online.
 Students may be fined for parking on campus without a parking decal.
-See below for contact and other important information.

 The Lower Columbia College Foundation awards hundreds of scholarships each year.
 You can apply for LCC Foundation scholarships by completing a single online application which qualifies you for multiple awards.
 The application season typically starts in February each year and is accessed from LCC's scholarship webpage.

 LCC also provides information about outside scholarships, those awarded by outside organizations.
 Information about these awards is posted on the Scholarship webpage as well as on the wall near the Financial Aid Office in the Admissions Building.
 Scholarships can affect financial aid awards, so please check with Financial Aid staff if you have questions.
-See below for contact and other important information about scholarships.

 If the campus is closed due to weather or other emergency, information will be shared through the LCC website, local media, social media, and via email.
-See below for contact and other important information.

 Phone number: (360) 442-2110